sebastianruder/NLP-progress/english/semantic_textual_similarity.md

 of two sentences based on the cosine similarity of the two representations.
 The evaluation criterion is Pearson correlation.

 The SICK relatedness (SICK-R) task trains a linear model to output a score from 1 to 5 indicating the relatedness of two sentences.
-For the same dataset (SICK-E) can be treated as a binary classification problem using the entailment labels.
+For the same dataset (SICK-E) can be treated as a three-class classification problem using the entailment labels (classes are 'entailment', 'contradiction', and 'neutral').
 The evaluation metric for SICK-R is Pearson correlation and classification accuracy for SICK-E.

 The Microsoft Research Paraphrase Corpus (MRPC) corpus is a paraphrase identification dataset, where systems